lokeshwar777/implement/django/loki-django-notes.md

 13. `python3 manage.py migrate` - apply migrations
 14. Use ORM
 15. `python manage.py shell` - Create and persist a Django model instance
-16. Create a `referenceApp` - a go-to place for examples from various sources
+16. Create a `referenceApp` - a go-to place for examples from various sources (Posts)
 17. Relationship in models
 18. Admin Dashboard and Content Management
 19. Dynamic content rendering